ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/README.md

 ## Setup Environment

-The build scripts has been tested on CentOS7, Ubuntu 18.04, and Windows 10 PowerShell
+The build scripts has been tested on CentOS7, Ubuntu 18.04 and 20.04, and Windows 10 PowerShell

 ### Option 1: Using Docker (Recommended)